 I also love crafting, making cards, deco-page, and upcycling anything that can be reused and repurposed.

 My husband and my two eldest boys are all musicians’, so it goes without saying that music is a big part of our family’s life.
-This year I will be celebrating my 25th Wedding anniversary so music will be the centre of the celebration if the restrictions allow.
 I love all music from heavy metal, country, jazz, indie, pop, classical, folk, but I’m not a big dance music fan.

 A list of the previous Mayors of Sefton is available in the download section below.
 It also includes the past Mayors of Bootle, Crosby and Southport before the Metropolitan Borough of Sefton came into being in 1974.